Which city is cheaper, Milwaukee or Asheville?

 The spring attracts plenty of travelers to both Asheville and Milwaukee.
 Many travelers come to Asheville for the natural beauty.

 Asheville is much warmer than Milwaukee in the spring.
-The temperature in Asheville is usually 64°F (18°C) in April, and Milwaukee stays around 47°F (8°C).
+The daily temperature in Asheville averages around 64°F (18°C) in April, and Milwaukee fluctuates around 47°F (8°C).

 People are often attracted to the plentiful sunshine in Milwaukee this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives more sunshine than Milwaukee during spring.
 Asheville gets 266 hours of sunny skies, while Milwaukee receives 211 hours of full sun in the spring.